 First, it must be determined what assets and debts comprise the marital estate (those subject to division), and what assets or debts may be considered separate property (those not subject to division).
-Sometimes, what you think may be your separate property is not.
+Sometimes, what you think maybe your separate property is not.
 Understand that how certain assets or debts are held or titled, whether in one spouse’s name or jointly with the other, doesn’t definitively determine whether those assets or debts are considered to be a part of the marital estate.
 Instead, the use of those assets and debts during the course of the marriage may definitively answer that question.

 Once we identify what comprises the marital estate, we then need to obtain values for each component.
 What is the fair market value of the home?
 What is the amount of retirement benefits that have been accumulated during the marriage?
 How do we obtain a value of business interests that one or both spouses may have?

-Alabama is an equitable distribution state (not a community property state), which means that your marital estate should be divided equitably (or fairly) between you and your spouse depending on the unique facts and circumstances of your marriage and the breakdown thereof.
+Alabama is an equitable distribution state (not a community property state), which means that your marital estate should be divided equitably (or fairly) between you and your spouse, depending on the unique facts and circumstances of your marriage and the breakdown thereof.
 First and foremost, recognize that what may seem equitable depends on a person’s perspective that is often gained through experience or knowledge of a certain matter.
-Ever mindful of this truism, once the value of each component of the marital estate has been valued, we can then begin a pragmatic approach of formulating persuasive, equitable arguments, bolstered by evidence and testimony, as to why the marital estate should be divided in your favor or in a manner that you desire.
+Ever mindful of this truism, once the value of each component of the marital estate has been determined, we can then begin a pragmatic approach of formulating persuasive, equitable arguments, bolstered by evidence and testimony, as to why the marital estate should be divided in your favor or in a manner that you desire.